Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Call-by-value in the lambda-value calculus

+Discussions about the pure version of lambda-value, its operational and denotational theory, and its full-reducing strategies can be found among others in \cite{EHR91,EHR92,PR99,RP04,AP12,CG14,GPN16,KMRDR21,AG22}.
 Normal forms with stuck terms and a standardisation theorem for a full-reducing and complete strategy were not considered in \cite{Plo75}.
 The issues have been addressed among others in \cite{PR99,RP04,AP12,CG14,GPN16,KMRDR21,AG22}.
 A standardisation theorem for a full-reducing complete strategy that delivers lambda-value normal forms is given in \cite[p.\,70]{RP04}.
-A standardisation theorem for a variation full-reducing strategy that evaluates blocks left-to-right is given in \cite[Sec.\,7.1]{GPN16} along with a standard theory based on the operational relevance (`solvability') and sequentiality of some open neutrals and stuck normal forms.
+A standardisation theorem for a variant full-reducing strategy that evaluates blocks left-to-right is given in \cite[Sec.\,7.1]{GPN16} along with a standard theory based on the operational relevance (`solvability') and sequentiality of some open neutrals and stuck normal forms.
 The relation between lambda-value and the sequentiality of the linear lambda calculus was first studied in \cite{MOTW95}.
 For the most complete up-to-date work at the time of writing on lambda-value solvability see \cite{AG22}, and the references on standardisation there cited.